Resources for Families

 Are you concerned about your student?
 Not sure how to initiate the conversation with them?
 Below are a few suggestions that may aid in telling your student about campus resources.

 “I can’t help but notice that you [list behaviors or concerns].
-Have you spoken with anyone on campus to receive support?”
+Have you spoken with anyone on campus about getting support?”

 “Do you have anyone on campus that you think could be helpful to you right now?”

-“Let’s submit a Student of Concern Referral so a Student Care Services staff member can let us know how to work through these challenges.”
+“Let’s submit a Care and Concern Referral so that Student Care Services can help talk through some of these challenges.”

 “Who else on campus knows what you’ve been going through this difficult circumstance?”